 Post-Britney : adjective

-When the facade is falling apart, mirrors cracked, tiarra trashed, we scream at the sky, shave our head, truth oozes everywhere and none of us can go back to the way it was.
-That's Post-Britney, Bitch!
+When the facade is falling the fuck apart, mirrors are cracked, tiarra trashed, we scream at the sky, shave our head, it all oozes everywhere and none of us can go back to the way it was.
+What is ever actually real?